David-Berghaus/ramsey/README.md

 # Ramsey Number Analysis with Graph Clique Prediction

-This project implements two machine learning models for predicting the maximum clique sizes in graphs and their complements.
+This project implements three machine learning models for predicting the maximum clique sizes in graphs and their complements.
 These predictions are useful for exploring properties of Ramsey numbers, specifically R(4,4).

 ## Overview